 |The relationship between market price and net asset value||‘The investment trust’s shares are quoted at a discount of 15%’|

-Identifying such situations, where words are being used in a way that is conventional to the expert but would not automatically be understood by the tribunal, is difficult, and relies on good communication between counsel and the expert.
+Identifying these sorts of situations, when words are being used in a way that is conventional to the expert but would not automatically be understood by the tribunal, is difficult, and relies on good communication between counsel and expert.

 Summary – at the beginning or at the end?